microsoft/PowerToys/README.md

 Contribute
 =========

-If you are a developer, feel free to send a pull request to the **Dev** branch.
+If you are a developer, please feel free to send a pull request to the **Dev** branch.
 We still have a lot of features and bugs to resolve.
 Take a look at [issues page](https://github.com/qianlifeng/Wox/issues) if you want to contribute :)

-If you are not a developer, you can still contribute to the project.
-Install the [Latest build](https://ci.appveyor.com/project/qianlifeng/wox/history) and report bug [here](https://github.com/qianlifeng/Wox/issues).
+If you are not a developer, please install the [Latest build](https://ci.appveyor.com/project/qianlifeng/wox/history) and report bugs (how to: [English](https://github.com/Wox-launcher/Wox/wiki/FAQ-English) [中文](https://github.com/Wox-launcher/Wox/wiki/FAQ-%E4%B8%AD%E6%96%87)).
 Feedback is always welcome!

 Docs
 =========